Munzeltje/Unet-Oesophagus/AMLab_AMC/AMLab_Unet/README.md

 ### Training

 `python train.py -h` should get you started.
+Training requires specifying where the train and test data reside.

 ## Dependencies
 This package depends on [pydensecrf](https://github.com/lucasb-eyer/pydensecrf), available via `pip install`.